msshtech/Assistive-Blind-Device/README.md

-To use thsi code following tools and coversions should be needed 1-ESP32 Microcontrollers
+To use thsi code following tools and coversions should be needed

+1- ESP32 Microcontrollers
-2-Aurdino IDE installed
+2- Aurdino IDE installed
-3-Install and configure ESP32 On Aurdino IDE
+3- Install and configure ESP32 On Aurdino IDE
-3-Install and configure following libraries
+4- Install and configure following libraries
 - <NewPing.h>
 - <millisDelay.h>
 - <Arduino.h>